Palestinian expulsion from Lydda and Ramle: Fall of the cities

-Air attacks and surrender of Ramle
+Israeli bombing and surrender of Ramle

 The Israeli air force began bombing the towns on the night of 9–10 July, intending to induce civilian flight, and it seemed to work in Ramle: at 11:30 hours on 10 July, Operation Dani headquarters (Dani HQ) told the IDF that there was a "general and serious flight from Ramla."
 That afternoon, Dani HQ told one of its brigades to facilitate the flight from Ramle of women, children, and the elderly, but to detain men of military age.
 On the same day, the IDF took control of Lydda airport.
 The Israeli air force dropped leaflets over both towns on 11 July telling residents to surrender.
 Ramle's community leaders, along with three prominent Arab family representatives, agreed to surrender, after which the Israelis mortared the city and imposed a curfew.
 The New York Times reported at the time that the capture of the city was seen as the high point of Israel's brief existence.

-Two different images emerged of Ramle under occupation.
 Khalil Wazir, who later joined the PLO and became known as Abu Jihad, was evicted from the town with his family, who owned a grocer's store there, when he was 12 years old.
-He said there was fear of a massacre, as there had been at Deir Yassin, and that there were bodies scattered in the streets and between the houses, including the bodies of women and children.
+He said he saw bodies scattered in the streets and between the houses, including the bodies of women and children.